 UC Davis Pastured Poultry Farm

-An Innovation and Education Facility for Pastured Poultry Production
+A Research, Innovation and Outreach Facility for Pastured Poultry Production

-- A poultry focused research and education hub for pastured poultry producers (layers and broilers), master gardeners, backyard enthusiasts, educators, academia, students, food producers, food buyers, food safety and animal welfare auditors.
+- The farm is a poultry focused research, innovation and outreach hub for non-conventional free-range and pastured poultry producers (layers and broilers), master gardeners, backyard enthusiasts, educators, academia, students, food producers, food buyers, food safety and animal welfare auditors.

 - The poultry industry is currently undergoing radical changes in the ways poultry products are being produced.
 “Non-traditional” methods such as pasture production are becoming increasingly popular.